lebusa/tic-tac-toe/README.md

-# This is just a React App Repo - all text below was created at startup.
-Ignore it.
+# This is just a React App Repo - all text below was created at startup, you can ignore irrelavant bits.

 # Getting Started with Create React App